jtgrauke/Overline.Studio/_projects/sovereign.md

 ---
 layout: project
 title: 'Sovereign'
-subtitle: 'The Internet of Rollups'
+description: 'The Internet of Rollups'
 date: 2023-1-10
 intro: Sovereign is an open, interconnected rollup ecosystem.
 Their goal is to enable all developers to deploy customizable and scalable rollups that communicate seamlessly.
 We worked with them, alongside <a target="_blank" alt="3EKV" href="https://www.3ekv.com/">3EKV</a>, to develop a brand identity that would grab attention and pull people into this magical idea of the "Internet of Rollups."
 services: Identity, Digital